 How Do You Press Herbs?

-You want to use a heavy book.
 I have an old dictionary that I like to use.
-If you are not concerned about the condition of the book, you can lay your herbs between the pages without any protection.
-Some herbs and especially flowers, may stain the pages.
-If this is a concern, place your herbs between two pieces of parchment paper and then place between the pages of your book.
-Note: Your herbs will dry much quicker between the paper pages.
-Usually within 2 weeks.
-Parchment paper doesn’t absorb the oils as quickly and drying time is extended.
+If you are not concerned about the book’s conditionbook, you can lay your herbs between the pages without any protection.
+Some herbs and especially flowers may stain the pages.
+If this is a concern, place your herbs between two pieces of parchment paper and then put them between the pages of your book.

-Once you have your herbs placed between your pages, you want to add some weight to the book.
 I place the book on my desk under this urn and add extra books for good measure.
-I allowed my last batch of herbs to stay in the book for 3 weeks.

 Now To Make Botanical Art?